mingcv/Bread/README.md

 ### 3. Data Preparation

 #### 3.1.
 Training dataset
-* 485 low/high-light image pairs from our485 of [LOL dataset](https://daooshee.github.io/BMVC2018website/), each low image of which is augmented by our [exposure_augment.py](https://github.com/mingcv/Bread/blob/main/exposure_augment.py) to generate 8 images under different exposures.
+* 485 low/high-light image pairs from our485 of [LOL dataset](https://daooshee.github.io/BMVC2018website/), each low image of which is augmented by our [exposure_augment.py](https://github.com/mingcv/Bread/blob/main/exposure_augment.py) to generate 8 images under different exposures. ([Download Link for Augmented LOL](https://drive.google.com/file/d/1gyX2kYJWuj3C00eobd49MjRuNbZ29dqN/view?usp=sharing))
-* To train the MECAN (if it is desired), 559 randomly-selected multi-exposure sequences from [SICE](https://github.com/csjcai/SICE) are adopted.
+* To train the MECAN (if it is desired), 559 randomly-selected multi-exposure sequences from [SICE](https://github.com/csjcai/SICE) are adopted ([Download Link for a resized version](https://drive.google.com/file/d/1OTNP-QJ3Nade5my04A2iYVTY77IQBEMf/view?usp=sharing)).

 #### 3.2.
 Tesing dataset
 The images for testing can be downloaded in [this link](https://github.com/mingcv/Bread/releases/download/checkpoints/data.zip).